colmendean123/Seniorproject/Releases/Readme.txt

 DISTANCE object variable = gets the distance to an object and loads it into the variable, Can have a object name before it to specify an object.
 DESTROY object

+Math operations -=, +=, and = are possible.
+Statements in paretheses like (2 * 2) will spit out 4.

 IF true AND/OR false: - Checks the truth of statements.
 Can use IS GREATER THAN, IS LESS THAN, IS EQUAL TO, ect.
+If an IF returns true, tab the script beneath it to indicate the logic depth.
 RAND 50: - checks a number between 1-100.
 The number is the chance, so 50 means 50%.
 Use a tab to go to a deeper logic level, like python.